Martin Mystery

 Martin Mystery (French: Martin Mystère) is an animated television series based on the Italian comic book Martin Mystère by Alfredo Castelli.
-The show was produced by Marathon Animation (French television production company based in Neuilly-sur-Seine), and Image Entertainment Corporation (a Canadian production and animation company based in Montreal).
-Like with the case of its sister show Totally Spies!, it uses an art style similar to Japanese anime.
-The series premiered on YTV on 1 October 2003 in its originating country of Canada.
+The show was produced by Marathon Animation (French television production company based in Neuilly-sur-Seine), Rai Fiction (Italian company) and Image Entertainment Corporation (a Canadian production and animation company based in Montreal).
+Like its sister show Totally Spies!, it uses an art style similar to Japanese anime.
+The series premiered on YTV on 1 October 2003 in Canada.

 Premise

 The series re-imagines the comic books' main characters Martin Mystery and Diana Lombard as teenage stepsiblings attending Torrington Academy, a boarding school located in the city of Sherbrooke, Quebec.
 They work for a secret organization known as "The Center," which covertly protects the people of Earth from extraterrestrial and supernatural threats and investigates the unknown and the paranormal.
-Their allies at The Center include Billy, a small, green-skinned alien who is one of Martin's best friends; and Java, a caveman from 200,000 years ago, who works as a janitor at Torrington Academy and is the arm of the group.
+Their allies at The Center include Billy, a small, green-skinned alien who is one of Martin's best friends; and Java, a caveman from 200,000 years ago, who works as a janitor at Torrington Academy and is the muscles of the group.

 Martin's vast knowledge of the supernatural and his remarkable intuition make him a valued agent of The Center, and compensate for his huge ego and his clumsy attitude.
 Diana resents these flaws at times, as Martin often does not seem to understand the seriousness of his missions, but generally respects him, and loves him and his way of being himself without compromises.